 Platform Selection: Choosing the right platform to host and sell your online courses is a critical decision.
 Platforms like Udemy, Skillshare, and Coursera offer established marketplaces and built-in audiences, making it easier to reach potential students.
 However, these platforms may have limitations in terms of branding, pricing, and revenue sharing.

-Alternatively, you can consider building your own course website or leveraging learning management systems (LMS) like Teachable or Thinkific.
+Alternatively, you can consider building your course website or leveraging learning management systems (LMS) like Teachable or Thinkific.
 While this approach requires more upfront work, it provides greater control over branding, pricing, and marketing efforts, allowing you to cultivate a loyal student base.

 Pricing and Promotion: Determining the appropriate pricing strategy for your online courses is essential for attracting students and generating revenue.
 Consider factors such as the depth and duration of the course, the level of interaction and support provided, and the perceived value in the market.